ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 --------

 Radio Control Receivers are normally used for pilot control.
 While exclusive pilot control via ground stations using telemetry is possible, it is not recommended.
+(However, it is possible to control the vehicle via ground station software using a joystick.
+See :ref:`Joysticks <common-joystick>` .

 .. image:: ../../../images/rx-connection.jpg
   :width: 450px